kevinsawicki/jgit.info/index.md

 as well as the standard Git protocol.

-JGit also implements several core version control components such as computing differences and merging changes.
+JGit also implements several core version control components such as computing differences between two revisions and merging one or more commits.

-The JGit [overview](overview.html) provides more details about the project and how it is structured and what libraries are needed by JGit.
+The JGit [overview](overview.html) provides more details about the project, how it is structured, and what libraries are needed by JGit.

 #### Ready to start using JGit?